Superconformal algebras and holomorphic field theories: Derived structures in complex geometry

-In the following section, we will demonstrate that there are natural enhancements of the twisted superconformal algebras constructed above to \emph{local Lie algebras}, consisting of the Dolbeault resolution of all holomorphic vector fields on an appropriate superspace---in the affine case, just $\C^{2|\N-1}$.
-Throughout, the reader should bear in mind the familiar process in two dimensions by which the holomorphic M\"obius transformations are enhanced to the Witt algebra of holomorphic vector fields on~$\C^\times$ and subsequently centrally extended in the quantum theory to the Virasoro algebra; central extensions of higher symmetry algebras will be discussed below in~\S\ref{sec: xtns}.
-We will also review, in parallel, a similar enhancement of global symmetry in holomorphically twisted theories to a local Lie algebra, analogous to Kac--Moody symmetry in two dimensions.
-We then remind the reader of the holomorphic twists of various familiar supersymmetric theories, and show that the higher symmetry algebras naturally act (at the classical level) as symmetries.
+We will demonstrate that there are natural enhancements of the twisted superconformal algebras computed above to certain infinite-dimensional Lie algebras.
+The Lie algebras will be defined as the {\em derived} global holomorphic sections of certain (graded) holomorphic vector bundles which enlarge the holomorphic tangent bundle.
+We will use a convenient model for derived sections given by the Dolbeault resolution of a holomorphic vector bundle.
+Throughout, the reader should bear in mind the familiar process in two dimensions by which the holomorphic M\"obius transformations are enhanced to the Witt algebra of holomorphic vector fields on~$\C^\times$ and subsequently centrally extended in the quantum theory to the Virasoro algebra; central extensions of higher symmetry algebras will be discussed below in~\S\ref{sec: fact}.

+In parallel, we introduce a similar enhancement of global symmetry in holomorphically twisted theories to a local Lie algebra, analogous to Kac--Moody symmetry in two dimensions.
+Additionally, we review results on holomorphic twists of supersymmetric field theories in four dimensions.